Maghnie/tutorials.Getting-Started/README.md

 >
 > If you get a `Connection refused` response, the Orion Content Broker cannot be found where expected for this
 > tutorial - you will need to substitute the URL and port in each cUrl command with the corrected IP address.
 All the
-> cUrl commands tutorial assume that orion is available on `localhost:1026`.
+> cUrl commands in this tutorial assume that orion is available on `localhost:1026`.
 >
 > Try the following remedies:
 >